publiccodeyml/publiccode.yml/docs/en/schema.rst

 This key contains the path to the logo of the software.
 Logos should be in vector format; raster formats are only allowed as a fallback.
 In this case, they should be transparent PNGs, minimum 1000px of width.
+The key value can be the relative path to the file starting from the root of the repository, or it can be an absolute URL pointing to the logo in raw version.
+In both cases, the file must reside inside the same repository where the publiccode.yml file is stored.

 Key ``monochromeLogo``
 ~~~~~~~~~~~~~~~~~~~~~~